aroques/producer-and-consumers/README.md

 The consumer when in its critical section will read data from the first full buffer, then exit and get in line to read more data at a later time.

 ### Interprocess Communication
-When the program should terminate becuase all data from `data.txt` has been read, a SIGINT, or SIGALRM signal then an `end_program` flag in shared memory will be flipped.
+When the program should terminate becuase all data from `data.txt` has been read, or becuase of a SIGINT or SIGALRM signal then an `end_program` flag in shared memory will be flipped.
 All processes continuously check this flag, and if it is true will terminate.

 ## Usage